leena-kang/leagueoflegends/README.md

 | ESPORTSTMNT01_2690210 |        0 | blue   | sup        |        28.55 |     0.3152 | 0.9807 |

 ## Univariate Analysis

+##### Team-wide Distributions
+Here, we will visualize the distribution of certain game-metrics to get a better sense of how the data is spread (team-wide).

 <iframe
   src="assets/univariate_team.html"
   width="900"